gep13/gep13/input/blog/wyam-organisation-on-github.md

 Title: Invited to Wyam organisation on GitHub
 Published: 18/4/2016
 Tags:
-- GitHub
+- github
-- Open Source
+- open source
-- Organisation
+- organisation
-- Wyam
+- wyam
 ---

 # I am now a member of the Wyam Organisation on GitHub